Skip to main content

 This configuration defines images to be built for three services: api, and frontend.
 It also defines a context for each image, which tells Okteto which folder/subfolder to use for building each container image.
 In this case, Okteto is using the api subfolder for the api image, and the frontend subfolder for the frontend image.
 For the frontend image, it's also defining the dockerfile path and a build secret.

-Refer to our documention to learn more about the build section and how Okteto Build works.
+Refer to our documentation to learn more about the build section and how Okteto Build works.

 Deploy